fluidity-money/accounts.superposition.so/README.md

 Registration is interesting.
 A user calls the factory contract, which validates the signature and user data.
 The factory then uses create2 on the Ethereum address to call the migration method, which simply delegatecalls back to the factory.
-The client contract simply sets some transient storage fields after checking they weren't already set.

 ## Deployment layout